-- Move at pace to secure the funding (capital and revenue) and deliver the investments in infrastructure and services that improve connectivity, particularly to meet the requirement to achieve near-zero carbon. - Harness the opportunities available in a post-pandemic world to change the way we plan for, develop and deliver transport infrastructure and services. - Work to align investment in transport with other strategic infrastructure investment to achieve the North's ambition.
+- → Move at pace to secure the funding (capital and revenue) and deliver the investments in infrastructure and services that improve connectivity, particularly to meet the requirement to achieve near-zero carbon. - Change the way we plan for, develop and deliver transport infrastructure and services. - Work to align investment in transport with other strategic infrastructure investment to achieve the North's ambition.